-Other institutions partnering with ITS-Davis include: California State University, Long Beach; University of California at Riverside; University of Southern California; Georgia Tech, and the University of Vermont.
-The National Center is funded by the U.S. Department of Transportation along with the California Department of Transportation, the California Air Resources Board, the California Energy Commission, South Coast Air Quality Management District, and through sources in the states of Georgia and Vermont.
+The NCST receives funding from the U.S. DOT, the California Department of Transportation, the California Air Resources Board, the California Energy Commission, the South Coast Air Quality Management District, the Volvo Research and Educational Foundation, and sources in the States of Georgia and Vermont.